TRANSPORT AIR-ROAD-SEA

 - how much luggage weight/volume

-- all other relevant information
+- all other relevant information like your plans before and after Flores.

-Again, I am not an agent.
 Once I have found a driver for you, you receive name and telephonenumber and you can communicate directly with the driver.
-Further details like payment you need to discuss with the driver yourself.
+Usually a deposit isn't necessary or asked.
+The drivers I work with can be booked on base of a gentlemen's agreement.

 Bus